blenSium/quote-game/README.md

 there is a timer so you have 30-90 seconds to answer all the quotes.
 The game is only for mobile.

+## Difficulties:
+* remove duplicates from the buttons.
+* user experience

 ### Technologies the project is created with:
 * HTML
 * SCSS